Non-universal Thermal Hall Responses in Fractional Quantum Hall Droplets

-This condition ensures that the THC remains quantized and thus topological.
-Since $\Delta k$ depends on the system size, there is a competition between two experimental parameters, temperature $T$ and system size $L$.
-To capture this interplay, we define a dimensionless parameter $\beta \alpha_1$ with $\alpha_1 = hv_F/L$ (the subscript $1$ denotes a linear dispersion) and $\beta = 1/(k_B T)$ to study the THC in other different regimes.

 To understand edge excitations microscopically, we consider an FQH fluid on a disk with circumference $L$ and $N$ electrons.
 Due to rotational invariance, angular momentum $m$ serves as a good quantum number for classifying states.
 When a magnetic flux is adiabatically inserted into the bulk, electrons will get pushed towards the edge by a radial current, effectively creating a quasihole in the bulk \cite{laughlin1981quantized}.
-Each quasihole formed in the bulk induces a density modulation at the edge, giving rise to a specific edge mode.
-As a result, edge excitations can be classified according to the angular momentum of the corresponding quasihole states: We define the ground state angular momentum as $m_0$ and denote $p(\Delta m)$ as the degeneracy of quasihole states in the angular momentum sector $m$ with $\Delta m = m - m_0$.
-In the thermodynamic limit, the edge channels can be treated as one-dimensional with the linear momentum $k=m/L$.
-This is a working example of the bulk-edge correspondence \cite{wen1992theory,wen1994chiral,yan2019bulk}.
+Each quasihole induces a density modulation at the edge and thus a specific edge mode.
+Edge excitations can therefore be classified by the angular momentum of the corresponding quasihole states: if $m_0$ is the ground-state angular momentum, we denote by $p(\Delta m)$ the degeneracy in the sector $m=m_0+\Delta m$.
+In the thermodynamic limit, the edge forms a one-dimensional channel with linear momentum $k=m/L$.
+This is a working example of the bulk–edge correspondence \cite{wen1992theory,wen1994chiral,yan2019bulk}.